Skip to content

 Does LaGrange College Drive Upward Mobility?
 Economic Mobility & Low-Income Outcomes

-LaGrange College is a measurable contributor to upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 0.32%, a more modest figure.
+LaGrange College is a measurable contributor to upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 0.32%, a more modest figure.
 About 5.1% of students come from families in the bottom income quintile.
 Among bottom-quintile students who attend, roughly 6.3% go on to reach the top of the income ladder.
-The median family income of students sits near $100,800, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $100,800, a snapshot of the campus's socioeconomic mix.

 0.32%